bkuhn/talks/LibrePlanet-2014/copyleft-future.markdown

 + The layers of proprietarization got thinner.

-# Developers who are Children of the Web
+# Today's Developers: Children of the Web

-+ You never have all the source ...
++ You never have all the source &hellip;

-+ ... but you're often fed a JSON API.
++ &hellip; but you're often fed a JSON API.

 + Javascript developers don't consider idea they'd have &ldquo;all the source&rdquo; on hand.